aarneranta/chalmers-advanced-python/labs/lab3/README.md

 Another possibility is process the file `gbg_tramnet.svg` directly.
 You can do this by following the model of `tram/utils/color_tram_svg.py`.

+**New 2024-12-16**: you can now do this with `files/change_urls.py`.
+**Both methods should be applied outside your project environment, directly in `files` and only once.
+Hence there is no need to copy those Python files from `files` to `tram/utils` or any such place.

 After doing this, make another search in your web application and click at some stop to verify that the link has been updated.

 The standard library for parsing HTML is